cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

   CM version 5.1 supports CDH versions less than or equal to 5.1).

 - The version of the CDAP Parcel that is used should match the CSD major.minor version.

-- The CDAP HBase Coprocessor versions are listed to assist when :ref:`upgrading CDH <cloudera-release-specific-upgrade-notes>`.

 **Steps:**